cedricbahirwe/cedricbahirwe/README.md

 - 🔦 Read less on my nano website: [cedricbahirwe](https://cedricbahirwe.github.io)

 ### About me
 I work diligently as an individual and as a team member.
 I develop professional iOS and web applications.
-My favorite tasks concern analyzing, testing, debugging, troubleshooting, and implementing based on user or system design specifications.
+My favorite tasks concern analyzing, testing, debugging, troubleshooting, and implementing based on user and system design specifications.

 ### Connect with me: